The St. Alban Church

 24 May 2019

-The St. Alban valley is located on the Rhine, east of the Münster of Basel.
-The valley was already inhabited by fishermen, boatmen and traders before the arrival of the Romans.
+The valley near Basel was already inhabited by fishermen, boatmen and traders before the arrival of the Romans.

 Burkhard von Hasenburg (1040-1107), bishop of Basel, founded the monastery of St. Alban in 1083.
 The powerful abbey of Cluny administered the monastery.

-The monastery was rebuilt in 1304 in the Gothic style, but in 1356 (earthquake) and 1417 (fire) the monastery was almost completely destroyed, the cloister was intact, however.
-The iconoclasm of 1529 destroyed the works of art.
+The monastery was rebuilt in 1304 in the Gothic style, but in 1356 (earthquake) and 1417 (fire) the monastery was destroyed.
+The church remained intact, however.

-It was not until 1845 that the canton approved the restoration of the church.
+The canton approved the restoration of the church in 1845.
 (Source: A. Meyer, Ursprung und Geschichte von St. Alban in Basel, Landquart, 1975).